BSEd in TESOL and World Language Education / MEd (non-thesis) in TESOL and World Language Education

 Deadline to Apply

-You will apply for Double Dawgs admission in the spring of your junior year.
-Students will apply for admission to the UGA Graduate School no later than April 1.
+You will apply for Double Dawgs admission in the Spring of your junior year.
+Students will apply for admission to the UGA Graduate School by the deadline listed on the their website.

 Visit the Double Dawgs website for more details.